 I get it: seeing ultra-flexible people in these advanced poses can be super off-putting if you’re new to yoga.

-This is why, as a yoga teacher who truly believes yoga is for EVERY body, I’m passionate about showing newbies just how accessible the practice is.
+This is why, as a yoga teacher who truly believes yoga is for everyone, I’m passionate about showing newbies just how accessible the practice is.

 Forget what you’ve seen on social media or in the studio.
 There are many easy yoga poses for beginners, regardless of how inflexible you are.

-From downward-facing dog to warrior 2, here are 20 basic poses you can enjoy straight away.
+From downward-facing dog to warrior 2, here are 20 basic poses you can enjoy right away.

 - 1 Standing Yoga Poses for beginners